Kabylia

-Kabylia covers two provinces of Algeria: Tizi Ouzou and Bejaia.
+Kabylia covers two provinces of Algeria: Tizi Ouzou and Béjaïa.
 Gouraya National Park and Djurdjura National Park are also located in Kabylia.

+Name

+During the French colonization of Algeria, the French invented the term 'Kabylia', a term never used by the Arab and Berber populations of Algeria prior to the French invasion.
+The word 'Kabyle' is a distortion of the Arabic word qaba'il (قبائل) which has two meanings, the first one is tribes that live among sedentary populations and the second is 'to accept', which Arabs after the Muslim conquest of the Maghreb used for local populations that accepted Islam.

 History

 Antiquity

 Kabylia was a part of the Kingdom of Numidia (202 BC – 46 BC).